 The Dania Beach Lions Club remains busy and involved in our community.

-Here are just some of our activities over the few months including Food Distribution, Adopt-A-Street, Drive Thru BBQ fundraiser, Back To School and of course the REMODEL our Clubhouse.
+Here are just some of our activities over the few months including Food Distribution, Adopt-A-Street, Drive Thru BBQ fundraiser, Back To School and monthly dinner meetings.

 There's much to see here.
 So, take your time!

 As President, I want to thank you for volunteering!
 We are ordinary people doing EXTRAORDINARY things!
 Vicki Payne 2022-2023 The first six months.